-Unemployment has increased steadily throughout the stock market crash and employment market continued to deteriorate throughout the stock market rally of 2009-2016.
+Unemployment has increased steadily throughout the 2008 stock market crash and employment market never reached a peak throughout the stock market rally of 2009-2020.
 Causes of unemployment are many.
 But from a macroeconomic perspective, below charts make it clear that unemployment is a function of money supply.
 As the money supply deflates, unemployment increases.

 Why Does the Workforce Still Shrink as Job Growth Rises?